RHIT-CSSE/csse220/Docs/environment_setup.md

 # Install Java and Eclipse on your computer

-For those of you who are sophomores/juniors/seniors, if you still have your original laptop configuration Java and Eclipse should already be installed.
-(It's still good to check of course).
+Follow the
-Freshman and anyone who doesn't have eclipse should follow the instructions here:
+instructions here:
 [Installing Eclipse](installing_eclipse.md)

 # Checkout the public CSSE220 git repo

-Everyone should follow the instructions here:
+Follow the instructions here:
 [Clone CSSE220 git repo](getting_the_repo.md)